rollyourown-xyz/ryo-website-content/news/20220424/index.md

 ## The backstory

 The idea for rollyourown.xyz was born in March 2020, soon after the world began locking down in response to the COVID-19 pandemic.
-With schools and offices closed and social contact reduced, solutions needed to be found for communicating, sharing and keeping contact with loved ones and colleagues.
+With schools and offices closed, and social contact reduced, solutions needed to be found for communicating, sharing and keeping contact with loved ones and colleagues.

 I was at home, with time on my hands after a cancelled holiday.
 Having an instinct to do things myself and some experience using open source software, the decision was made to set up a [Jitsi](https://jitsi.org/) video conferencing system and a [Matrix](https://matrix.org/) messaging service for my friends and family.